 You can enroll in Medicare anytime from three months before to three months after the month you turn 65.
 The easiest way is to enroll online at SocialSecurity.gov, even if don’t want to sign up for Social Security benefits yet.
 See How to Apply Online for Medicare Only for more information.

 Do I have to enroll in Medicare Part A and Part B when I’m 65, even if I’m still working?

-If you don’t have health insurance through your or your spouse’s current employer, then you’ll need to sign up for Medicare at age 65 – even if you have retiree health insurance.
+If you don’t have health insurance through your or your spouse’s current employer, then you’ll need to sign up for Medicare at age 65 – even if you have retiree health insurance or COBRA continuation coverage.
 Medicare is considered to be your primary coverage at 65 unless you have health insurance through a current employer.

 If you or your spouse are still working and have employer coverage, then the answer depends on the size of your company:

 If you work for an employer with fewer than 20 employees, then you usually have to sign up for Medicare at age 65.
 For most small employers, Medicare generally becomes the primary coverage at age 65 and the employer’s coverage becomes secondary.
 If you don’t sign up for Medicare at 65, you could have big coverage gaps.